nickltang/CS122-HW6/README.md

 # CS122-HW6
-Homework for CS 122 using unittest
+Homework for CS 122 using the unittest library